 CSU men's basketball vs. New Mexico - Jan.
 24, 2014 (Dan Byers)

 CSU men's basketball vs. Weber State - Nov.
 16, 2013 (Dan Byers)

-Steve Barnes enters his first season as an assistant coach at Colorado State in 2013-14, after spending the 2012-13 season as the Rams' Director of Player Personnel.
+Steve Barnes enters his second season as an assistant coach at Colorado State in 2014-15, and his third season at CSU overall after spending the 2012-13 season as the Rams' Director of Player Personnel.

 Barnes, whose relationship with Eustachy dates back to the 1970s, previously coached with Eustachy at Iowa State as the associate head coach in 1998-99 and 2002-03.

 Barnes and Eustachy were high school and college teammates at Arcadia High School, Citrus Junior College and Chico State.
 The pair have competed or coached together in six different settings (Arcadia High, Citrus, Chico State, Idaho, Utah State and Iowa State), including all four of Eustachy's head coaching posts.

 Between his two stints at Iowa State, Barnes was the head coach at San Jose State University for three years, posting a 39-51 mark.
 He led SJSU to the school's first back-to-back .500 seasons since the mid-1980s, going 15-15 and 14-14 in his first two campaigns.

 In his first season, Barnes helped lead SJSU to a fifth-place finish in the Western Athletic Conference, the best by the school since becoming a member of the WAC.
 The Spartans were 10-22 in Barnes' final season (2001-02).
 That year was highlighted by a 64-62 win at Iowa State that broke the Cyclones' school-record 39-game home-court winning streak, the second-best active winning streak in the nation at the time.